CycleIQ/bldc/lispBM/README.md

-'l-min-duty             ; Minimum duty cycle 'l-max-duty             ; Maximum duty cycle 'l-watt-min             ; Minimum power regen in W (a negative value) 'l-watt-max             ; Maximum power in W 'l-battery-cut-start    ; Voltage where current starts to get reduced 'l-battery-cut-end      ; Voltage below which current is not allowed 'l-temp-motor-start     ; Temperature where motor current starts to get reduced
+'l-min-duty             ; Minimum duty cycle 'l-max-duty             ; Maximum duty cycle 'l-watt-min             ; Minimum power regen in W (a negative value) 'l-watt-max             ; Maximum power regen in W 'l-battery-cut-start    ; Voltage where current starts to get reduced 'l-battery-cut-end      ; Voltage below which current is not allowed 'l-temp-motor-start     ; Temperature where motor current starts to get reduced